nlmixr2/nlmixr2est/cran-comments.md

 # CRAN Comments

-- Bug fixes and version to support new rxode2
+- Bug fixes and version to support new rxode2 without binary linkage to it (only api not abi)